Edigueh/jellyscope/docs/frontend.md

 # Frontend

 The Jellyscope frontend is a single-page application built with vanilla HTML, CSS, and JavaScript, using Plotly.js for all interactive visualizations.
-No frontend framework is needed — the entire controller is ~250 lines of JavaScript.
+No frontend framework is needed.

 **Files covered**: